Extension of Lipschitz maps definable in Hensel minimal structures: Lipschitz extension on the affine plane

-In this manner, the problem has been reduced to the case where $f$ is an $\epsilon$-Lipschitz function which vanishes on set~\ref{ext-centers}.
-Again, since the reparametrized open cell $C$ is with total skeleton, the function
+that agrees with the function $\tilde{f}$ on the set $\eth C$.
+In this manner, the problem can be reduced to the case where $f$ is an $\epsilon$-Lipschitz function which vanishes on the set $\eth C$.
+Then, finally, since $C$ is an open cell package, the function

 given by the formula